The Singapore property market has attracted strong interest from both locals and foreigners for good reasons.

 Total Debt Servicing Ratio (TDSR)

-The Total Debt Servicing Ratio (TDSR) was first implemented in Singapore on 28 June 2013 by the Monetary Authority of Singapore (MAS).
-It is to encourage prudent borrowing and ensure that borrowers do not take on more debt than they can comfortably service.
+The imposition of the TDSR is to encourage prudent borrowing and ensure that borrowers do not take on more debt than they can comfortably service.

 Over the years, the property financing framework has become more restrictive as the Singapore government fine-tuned its policies to prevent property prices from running far ahead of economic fundamentals.